Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-To achieve clean polynomial speed-ups, as discussed previously, two main factors must conspire; the space complexity must yield a tree search decomposition where many of the sub-trees which will be delegated to the quantum computer are large enough for a substantial advantage to be even in principle possible; and the algorithm must actually realize such a polynomial advantage.
+To achieve clean polynomial speed-ups, as discussed previously, two main factors must conspire: \begin{itemize} \item the space complexity must yield a tree search decomposition where many of the subtrees which will be delegated to the quantum computer are large enough for a substantial advantage to be even in principle possible, \item and the quantum algorithm must actually realize such a polynomial advantage. \end{itemize}

-Let the space complexity of the quantum algorithm, together with the quantum computer size constraint yield the search tree decomposition $\{\mathcal{T}_j\}_{j=0}^{J}$, with sizes $\{{T}_j\}$, where as usual $\mathcal{T}_0$ denotes the ``top tree'' explored by the classical algorithm alone.
-The problem sub-instances with trees $\mathcal T_j$ are rooted in the vertex $v_j$.

-One thing to highlight in the above is the observation that the sub-trees must not only be large on average, they need to be numerous, relative to the total size of the top of the tree.
+One thing to highlight in the above is the observation that the sub-trees $\mathcal T_j$ must not only be large on average, they need to be numerous, relative to the total size $T_0$ of the top of the tree.
+In order to take both the average size and the amount of sub-trees $\mathcal{T}_j$ into account, we do the following: Instead of considering the sub-trees $\{\mathcal{T}_j\}_{j=1}^{J_c}$, with $0 \leq J_c \leq J_\ell$, we instead consider there to be $J_\ell$ sub-trees, of which $J_\ell - J_c$ have size~0.

-With this in mind, and as mentioned earlier, in the following it will be convenient to consider the \emph{extended} search tree decomposition, where we add two empty trees for each leaf in $\mathcal{T}_0$ which is not a parent to a root of a sub-tree $\mathcal{T}_{j>0}$.
-In this case $J$ is the number of non-trivial sub-trees plus twice the number of leaves in $\mathcal{T}_0$ which are above the cut-off in effective size.

 We can now identify certain sufficient conditions ensuring that an overall polynomial speed-up is achieved.